Esri/arcgis-runtime-toolkit-android/Documentation/Bookmarks/README.md

 # Bookmarks

-The Bookmarks component will show the list of bookmarks in a RecyclerView and allows the user to select a bookmark and perform some action.
+The Bookmarks component shows the list of a map's bookmarks in a RecyclerView and allows the user to select a bookmark and perform some action.

 ## Workflow

 The app can define the `BookmarkView` in its view hierarchy, as `BookmarkView` extends FrameLayout.
-The app will have to set the `bookmarks` property on the `BookmarkView` with the map's bookmarks.
-To handle the event when the user taps on an item in the list, the app will have to implement `BookmarkView.onItemClickListener` interface.
+The app has to set the `bookmarks` property on the `BookmarkView` with the map's bookmarks.
+To handle the event when the user taps on an item in the list, the app has to implement `BookmarkView.onItemClickListener` interface.

 Here is an example XML code that shows the BookMarkView below a MapView and the BookmarkView's bookmarks attribute being bound to `map.bookmarks` via mapViewModel's bookmarks property: